Luke 14.15-24.

 Really, it was because the newlywed didn’t want to take a break from romping with the new wife, and go have dinner.
 No

-The Dinner Party Story comes right after Jesus gave this teaching:
+The Dinner Party Story comes right after

 Jesus lists the very same disadvantaged folks in both his lesson and this story: The poor, maimed, blind, and disabled.
-Not in the same order, but they’re the same words.
+Not in the same order, but they’re the very same words.
 People who can’t possibly practice reciprocity, because they can’t throw a dinner party.
 But that’s okay.
 You’re not doing it for payback.
 You’re doing it

 Apparently this dinner was so mega, they ran out of poor people in the city!
 Or at least poor people who would accept a free meal.
 You probably know people who absolutely refuse to accept anything for free—